5 Ways School Counselors Can Help Student-Athletes Achieve their College Dreams

 I believe guiding teens is like peeling back an onion.
 There are so many layers to pull back and fully understand their individual needs in all facets of their lives to guide them in the right direction.
 High school counselors often get bad reviews and I often feel for those school counselors, as they really are in a lose-lose situation when being expected to serve so many!
 How on earth do they get past the second layer of that onion?

 And what about the student-athletes?
 They have many more needs.
 Yes, those are sometimes filled by teammates, coaches, administrators, and parents.
 However, what about the academic side?
 Many of them want to play in college.
 They need to be educated on the college recruiting process.
 To relieve this demand on school personnel, I often do seminars for high school families, coaches, and counselors .
-(For more information on booking us for the 2018-2019 school year to come to your high school or sports club, email us at firstname.lastname@example.org.)
+(For more information on booking us for this next school year to come to your high school or club/travel team, email us at firstname.lastname@example.org.)

 Here are a few tips for how school counselors can help student-athletes start planning for college: